 We protect our eyes in many different ways, like wearing sunglasses to block out UV rays or safety goggles when working on construction sites.
 When it comes to applying something directly onto our eyes why wouldn't we take similar precautions?
 Something simple as picking up the eye mask with our dirty hands can transfer thousands of bacterial particles.
 With our eyes already dry and inflamed, treating the cleaning process like you are going into surgery is not overly dramatic.
 You don't need to sterilize your instruments but it's not a bad idea to thoroughly wash your hands.
 Also, like a face mask, if you start getting acne or rashes on your face, a dirty heated eye mask could be the culprit.

-We recommend washing your cotton eye mask only when necessary since it’s a delicate fabric but if you notice any stains act fact before they become permanent.
+We recommend washing your cotton eye mask only when necessary since it’s a delicate fabric but if you notice any stains act fast before they become permanent.

 How to wash a heated eye mask; The only way